manuleo/mADAm-2019/docs/_posts/2019-12-01-The-situation-so-far.markdown

     <div class="col-sm-12 col-md-8">
         <h2>How much does each continent need?</h2>
             In order to deduce a country’s demand, it would seem natural to just look at the population size multiplied by an average person’s daily need.
 However, this methodology would not account for different <b> demographic compositions </b>.
 According to this <a href="https://health.gov/dietaryguidelines/2015/guidelines/appendix-2/" target="_blank">source</a>, there are discrepancies between varying age groups and their respective nutritional requirements.
-Hovering over the plot will show how the highest caloric need is addressed by males and females in their 20s and 30s.
+The plot clearly shows how the highest caloric need is addressed by males and females in their 20s and 30s.

     </div>
     <div class="col-sm-12 col-md-2"></div>